naravishal/personal/spark/HandsOnSpark.md

 - How to Read Parquet files from HDFS
 - How to read Parquet files from s3
 - How to read text file and create a data frame out of it.
+- How to Write Data into Parquet files into HDFS/S3 location with Partitions
+- Spark Write Options ( overwrite and append)

 # JDBC Ingestion